Bob Packwood

-Robert William Packwood (born September 11, 1932) is an American retired lawyer and politician from Oregon and a member of the Republican Party.
-He resigned from the United States Senate, under threat of expulsion, in 1995 after allegations of sexual harassment, abuse and assault of women emerged.
+Robert William Packwood (born September 11, 1932) is an American retired lawyer and politician from Oregon who served as a member of the Oregon House of Representatives representing the 6th district from 1963 to 1969 and as a member of the United States Senate from 1969 to 1995.
+He resigned from the U.S. Senate under threat of expulsion, in 1995 after allegations of sexual harassment, sexual abuse, and assault of women emerged.
+He is a member of the Republican Party.

-Seen as a moderate-to-liberal Republican, Packwood served alongside Mark Hatfield for his entire tenure in the Senate.
+Since the death of Fred R. Harris in November 2024, Packwood is the earliest-serving living U.S. senator, and is the last living former U.S. senator who assumed office in the 1960s.
+He is also the last living former U.S. senator who served during the Presidency of Lyndon B. Johnson.

 Early life and career

-Packwood was born in Portland, Oregon, graduated from Grant High School in 1950, and in 1954 graduated from Willamette University in Salem.
+Packwood was born to Frederick William and Gladys Dorothy (Taft) Packwood in Portland, Oregon, graduated from Grant High School in 1950, and in 1954 graduated from Willamette University in Salem, Oregon.

-Packwood is the great-grandson of William H. Packwood, the youngest member of the Oregon Constitutional Convention of 1857.
+Packwood is the great-grandson of William Packwood, the youngest member of the Oregon Constitutional Convention of 1857.
 Packwood had his great-grandfather's political bent from his early years.
-During his undergraduate years, he participated in Young Republican activities and worked on political campaigns, including later Governor and US Senator Mark Hatfield's first run for the Oregon House of Representatives.
-He received the Root-Tilden Scholarship to New York University's Law School, where he earned national awards in moot court competition and was elected student body president.
+During his undergraduate years, he participated in Young Republican activities and worked on political campaigns, including later Governor of Oregon and U.S. Senate member Mark Hatfield's first run for the Oregon House of Representatives.
+He received the Root-Tilden-Kern Scholarship to New York University School of Law, where he earned national awards in moot court competition and was elected student body president.
 After graduating from the NYU Law School in 1957, he was admitted to the bar and practiced law in Portland.